DennisFrauen/dennisfrauen.github.io/_pages/about.md

 I am a final year PhD student at [LMU Munich](https://www.lmu.de/en/), where I am also co-director of the [CausalML Lab](https://www.som.lmu.de/ai/en/research/causal-ml-lab/).
 I am part of the [ELLIS](https://ellis.eu/phd-postdoc) PhD program, where I am co-supervised by [Stefan Feuerriegel](https://www.som.lmu.de/ai/en/institute/contact-page/stefan-feuerriegel-840c1071.html) (LMU Munich) and [Mihaela van der Schaar](https://www.vanderschaar-lab.com/) (University of Cambridge).

-**I am on the 2025 job market and open to positions in both academia and industry.**
+**I am on the 2025 job market and open to opportunities in both industry and academia.**

 My research centers on building the next generation of AI/ML methods for *reliable data-driven decision-making*.
 Specifically, I focus on designing methods that not only predict outcomes but also understand the (causal) *impact of actions*—a critical step towards truly reliable decision-making.
 Central to my work are three key aspects: *Optimality/Efficiency* (designing models and algorithms that maximally leverage the information from the available data), *Robustness* (ensuring stable performance under distributional shifts, incomplete information, or violations of assumptions), and *Trustworthiness* (building transparent models that account for ethical considerations and social impact).
 More specifically, my research interests span:
 - Causal machine learning, particularly treatment effect estimation